Policies and Procedures for Students

 Student organizations are an integral part of the co-curricular life on the Geneseo campus.
 Such organizations exist to offer a maximum number of opportunities for students to pursue their educational, social and recreational interests.
 Insofar as they are sanctioned, registered*, and supported by the College, they become an extension of the SUNY Geneseo community.
 It is expected that each organization receiving the privileges of registration will accept the responsibility of representing the College both on and off campus in a positive manner.
 Part of that responsibility will include adherence to the Student Code of Conduct.

 An established conduct procedure will be used when registered student organizations, including Club sports and intercollegiate athletic teams of the College, violate the Student Code of Conduct.
-This policy does not supersede the administrative prerogative to withdraw recognition for just cause from any campus organization.
+This policy does not supersede the administrative prerogative to withdraw registration for just cause from any campus organization.

 The Dean of Students or his/her designee is responsible for the investigation of all complaints, except complaints within the purview of the Title IX office, or reports charging misconduct by any registered student group.
 If it is determined that there may be cause for action against a recognized student group, a determination will be made by the dean if the charges can be disposed of administratively by mutual consent of all parties involved, including the Conduct Administrator, or if the matter will be referred to the Student Conduct Board.
 Such administrative resolution disposition shall be final and there shall be no subsequent proceedings.
 If after investigation the incident appears to result from individual rather than group action, the individual student’s behavior will be subject to review under the Student Conduct Procedure.
 Referral of a charge against a group to the Student Conduct Board does not preclude parallel action against the individual students through the College Conduct Procedure in the same case.